David-davidlxl/Lobsterpincer-Spectator-For-Win-RPi-Combo/README.md

 ## Software Installation

-The only dependencies of “ChessPieceModelTraining” are [`numpy`](https://pypi.org/project/numpy/) and [`Pillow`](https://pypi.org/project/Pillow/), which are automatically installed on the Windows computer during the installation procedure for "LobsterpincerSpectatorForWinRPiCombo" presented below.
+The only dependencies of "ChessPieceModelTraining" are [`numpy`](https://pypi.org/project/numpy/) and [`Pillow`](https://pypi.org/project/Pillow/), which are automatically installed on the Windows computer during the installation procedure for "LobsterpincerSpectatorForWinRPiCombo" presented below.

 The installation procedure (for "LobsterpincerSpectatorForWinRPiCombo") below has been tested to be fully functional for Windows 11 and Raspberry Pi 4B.